H4CKR3M/CustomNpcs-Scripts/README.md

 Audio.Play("wavFileName");
 Audio.Loop("wavFileName");
 Audio.Stop("wavFileName");

-... remaining functions written at top of AudioJ2CK.js
+NOTE: remaining functions written at top of AudioJ2CK.js

 * DO NOT WRITE Audio.P.XXX (The P stands for private).